Chickenpox and International Students

 - Pregnant women should wait until after birth.

-- Women should not get pregnant for 1 month after getting the vaccine.
+- Women should not get pregnant for one month after getting the vaccine.

 - These people should check with their doctor regarding the vaccine: